c4s4/neon/doc/usermanual.md

   test:    Run Go tests
 ```

-You can list all available templates in you repository typing:
+You can list all available templates in your repository by typing:

 ```
 $ neon -templates